 29 million bottles of water every year are disposed of by Americans alone.
 These bottles have the same plastic chemical makeup as polyester, so they can be taken out of our oceans, turned into polyester yarn, and put back into good use.
 That’s exactly what Repreve does.
 This eliminates the need to produce more plastics and many of the fossil fuels required to create them.

-Allmade uses an organic, NON-GMO cotton that's grown right here in the USA where pesticide and herbicide regulations are far superior than most other countries where cotton is grown.
+We use Organic Cotton that's grown right here in the USA where pesticide and insecticide regulations are far superior than most other countries where cotton is grown.
 At the same time, worker regulations in America’s cotton industry are also far superior than most other countries that harvest the crop.

-Modal is the secret to the luxurious softness of Allmade’s tri-blend shirt.
-An evolved form of rayon, the Lenzing Modal® used by Allmade is made from sustainably harvested beech trees in PEFC (Programme for the Endorsement of Forest Certification) certified European forests.
+Modal is the secret to the luxurious softness of our tri-blend shirt.
+An evolved form of rayon, the Lenzing Modal used in our shirts is made from sustainably harvested beech trees in PEFC (Programme for the Endorsement of Forest Certification) certified European forests.
 Beech trees self-multiply and require no artificial planting or irrigation, and they are extremely resistant to pests and other environmental damage.
 Lenzing uses a proprietary, low-impact process to break the wood pulp down into fibers.
-Read all about it here.

 Not only are these materials better for the environment as they are, but all the raw materials except the Modal are sourced right here in the US, shipped to Haiti to be sewn into shirts, and shipped back to the US for sale.

-A typical t-shirt will travel 16,000 miles: cotton grown in one country, shipped to another to be processed into fiber, another to be spun into yarn, another to be knitted into fabric, and so on.
-Haiti, on the other hand, is a half hour flight from Miami and that’s as far as our fabric and shirts have to go – a significant reduction in shipping.
+In the apparel industry, a typical t-shirt can travel 16,000 miles: cotton grown in one country, shipped to another to be processed into fiber, another to be spun into yarn, another to be knitted into fabric, and so on.
+Haiti, on the other hand, is a half hour flight from Miami and that’s as far as our fabric and shirts have to go – a significant reduction in shipping emissions.

 The most important ingredient in the process of creating a shirt, is the human.
 With the number of countries a shirt can see before it's ready to be sold, and the size of the apparel industry in and of itself, it’s so easy to forget about the humans working in sweatshops, barely making enough income to cover basic life needs.